rbong/vim-flog/README.md

 Many of the mappings that work in the Fugitive `:Git` status window will work in Flog.

-Run `:Git` commands in a split next to the graph using `:Floggit -p`.
+Run `:Git` commands in a split next to the git branch graph using `:Floggit -p`.
 Command line completion is provided to do any git command with the commits and refs under the cursor.

 Flog can be heavily customized with functions.